 9. Accumulation White IPA — New Belgium Brewing Company

 Who says winter beers have to be dark and heavy?
 New Belgium's Accumulation White IPA — stacked with mosaic and Amarillo hops — is as cold and refreshing as that first snowfall of the season.
+In addition to their big brewery in Fort Colling, New Belgium has a new brewery inside The Source in RiNo, and you can order their beers upstairs at The Woods.

 10. Old Jubilation Ale — Avery Brewing Company